virtual-labs/exp-dev-reference/dev-process/README.md

 ### Security Guidelines

 The developer has to ensure that all the experiments work strictly on https.
 The Virtual Labs will not support any experiments over http going forward.

+### Plagiarism
+The Virtual Labs has zero tolarance towards plagiarism.
+All content submitted to the Virtual Labs must be original.
+If there is genuine need to use another Author's content, the following conditions must be satisfied:
+1. The Author must have released the content under a Creative Commons License.
+2. The content must be clearly attributed to the Author.

 ## Conclusion